 Kerry maintains CERTIFIED PRACTICING SPEECH PATHOLOGIST status in her registration with Speech Pathology Australia.

-If you would like to know more about what Liz, or would like to book a consultation, check out The Speechie Spot or call Pathways to Expression on (07) 3261 2909
+If you would like to know more about working with Clare, check out The Speechie Spot or call Pathways to Expression on (07) 3261 2909